-Answer: No, except for those approved activities: (a) necessary for the orderly shutdown of Agency functions, or (b) necessary to protect human life or property from imminent harm.
+Answer: No, except for those approved activities: (1) necessary for the orderly shutdown of Agency functions; or (2) necessary to protect human life or property from imminent harm.

 Q25.
 Can contractors performing excepted services travel, order supplies, or incur overtime during a Government shutdown?